 |Run Time||55-90 minutes|

-Although the cost of the vacuum is less than $300, it does bother me that the cost of a replacement battery is $66.
+Although the cost of the vacuuum is reasonable, it does bother me that the cost of a replacement battery is so expensive.

-This replacement battery, from a generic battery manufacturer, is sold on Amazon for $70.
-The nice thing about this replacement battery option is it’s 3,400 mAh, a full 2,200 mAh larger capacity than the original Bobsweep battery.
+You can check the price of the battery here.
+One nice thing about this replacement battery option is it’s 3,400 mAh, a full 2,200 mAh larger capacity than the original Bobsweep battery.

 All vacuum cleaner reviews on Modern Castle are put through our standard noise test.
 For this test, we use a sound meter to measure noise in terms of decibel level approximately 3′ away from the vacuum.